Friends of Lake Hiawatha, December Meeting

 Friends of Lake Hiawatha Action Teams and Leaders

 We have simple actions you can take to help out with each of our Action Teams.

-Lake Clean Ups Team – contact Penny Fuller to get involved – every Saturday in the spring, summer and fall, we meet at 9am at the Lake Hiawatha Park Building to clean up trash from Lake Hiawatha on foot and in kayaks.
+Lake Clean Up Team – contact Penny Fuller or Sean Connaughty to get involved.
+On weekend mornings spring, summer and fall, we frequently meet ~9am near Lake Hiawatha Park Building or other chosen section to clean up trash from Lake Hiawatha on foot and in kayaks

 Pipe Mitigation Team – contact Sean C to get involved – volunteers working with the City of Minneapolis and MPRB to win approval of a open channel filtration system that will filter out trash and other contaminants flowing out of the large storm sewer pipe that enters directly into the Lake through the 43rd Street Pipe –

 Watershed Friendly Yards & Streets Team – contact Roxanne Stuhr, Master Water Steward to get involved – we are a shared committee of the Friends of Lake Hiawatha and the Standish Erickson Neighborhood Association – Because all most of our yards and streets in SENA, Corcoran and Powderhorn drain directly into Lake Hiawatha with no filtering it is important that we practice watershed friendly yard care and prevent trash, leaves and grass clippings from flowing down our storm drains during rain events.